WebKit/explainers/texttracks/README.md

 ## Stakeholder Feedback / Opposition

 * Apple / Safari / WebKit: prototyped as an experimental feature named "Generic Text Track Cue API".
 The prototype is available in Safari Technology Preview.
-* Firefox / Gecko: Jen-Yves and Nils liked the idea, but we still need to run it by someone who works on captioning in Gecko.
+* Firefox / Gecko: Jean-Yves Avenard (@jyavenard) and Nils liked the idea, but we still need to run it by someone who works on captioning in Gecko.
 * Google / Chrome / Blink: Mixed signals.
-Chris Cunningham and Joey Parrish have both expressed interest / support, and Mounir has expressed opposition.
+Chris Cunningham (@chcunningham) and Joey Parrish (@joeyparrish) have both expressed interest / support, and Mounir Lamouri (@mounirlamouri) has expressed opposition.
-* Developers of several JS video libraries (e.g. Gary Katsevman of `video.js`, Joey Parrish (Shaka Player), Pierre-Anthony Lemieux of `imscJS`, and someone from the Netflix frontend team whose name escapes me) have expressed support of the general approach, as feedback on our presentations at FOMS and TPAC in 2019.
+* Developers of several JS video libraries (e.g. Gary Katsevman (@gkatsev) of @videojs, Joey Parrish (google/shaka-player), Pierre-Anthony Lemieux of sandflow/imscJS, and someone from the Netflix frontend team whose name escapes me) have expressed support of the general approach, as feedback on our presentations at FOMS and TPAC in 2019.

 ## Acknowledgements